Homing In

 Latest RDF News Headlines

-2024 R-O champsCentral Michigan will be the site of our next national championships of on-foot transmitter hunting.
-The 23rd USA Radio-Orienteering Championships and 11th IARU Region 2 ARDF Championships will take place October 9 - 13, 2024 in venues near Chelsea, MI.
+2024 R-O champsThe 23rd USA Radio-Orienteering Championships and 11th IARU Region 2 ARDF Championships will take place October 9 - 13, 2024 in venues near Chelsea, MI.
 A full week of activities is being planned, including two days of training and two days of practice, followed by competitions in sprint, foxoring and classics on two meters and eighty meters.
 Meet Director will be Joseph Burkhead KE6MKR, a medal winner at the 2018 ARDF World Championships.
 USA's championships are open to anyone of any age who can safely navigate in the woods with hand-held radio gear for several kilometers.
 An Amateur Radio license is not a requirement.
+This may be your best opportunity to qualify for ARDF Team USA's trip to the 2025 ARDF World Championships.
 Get more information here.

 WC23 iconARDF Team USA competed at the 21st World ARDF Championships and brought home medals from the two-meter classic and foxoring events.
 Classic, sprint and foxoring competitions took place August 27 through September 2, 2023 around the Technical University of Liberec in the Czech Republic.
 The 2023 team was the largest to represent USA since radio-orienteers from our nation began attending these biennial world championships in 1998.
 Team members were selected from the best performers at the USA ARDF Championships of 2022 and 2023.
 Get many more details in this site.

-2023 R-O champsEastern Texas hosted the 22nd USA Radio-Orienteering Championships from April 19 - 23, 2023.
+2023 USA champsEastern Texas hosted the 22nd USA Radio-Orienteering Championships from April 19 - 23, 2023.
 The site was Cooper Lake State Park near Sulfur Springs.
 The schedule included a practice and training day followed by foxoring, sprint and classic events on eighty meters and two meters.
 Participants ranged in age from nine to the seventies.
 Some were first-timers eager to learn from the experienced ARDF experts.
 There is a full report and links to the official results here.
 Notice the new name for these championships.
 There's more about that here.

 Quick Links to Information for Beginners